akshay107/mimic-and-fool/README.md

 * Show Attend and Tell: https://drive.google.com/open?id=1QmIze742K4aWTOuzhRF4nbiw5lHgN8TY

-Extract the two files in their respective folders
+Extract the two files in their respective folders.

+Under any setting, run prepare_target.py followed by main.py.
+The advversarial files will be saved in adv_imgs/ folder.